Chapter 5: Miscellaneous Topics on Function Templates in C++

 }

 Again, a very minimalistic definition of the template function add().
-It takes two function parameters, x, and y as input and returns the summation of the two values to the caller.
-Finally, we have written another cpp file called use_template.cpp where includes the header file template.h and in the main() function, call the template function add() as the following:
+It takes two function parameters x and y as input and returns the summation of the two values to the caller.
+Finally, we have written another cpp file called use_template.cpp which includes the header file template.h and in the main() function calls the template function add():

 #include <iostream>